oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 On the engine machine A:

-*   yum remove ovirt-engine-dwh (or rhevm-dwh)- Must (or after an hour the service will try to restart).
+      yum remove ovirt-engine-dwh (or rhevm-dwh)

+* Must (or after an hour the service will try to restart).

 This is the scenario for etl process migration to a separate host.
 The ovirt_engine_history database remains on the same host as the engine.